Federal takeover of Fannie Mae and Freddie Mac: September 2008 reactions to the seizure

 The immediate reactions in the finance markets on Monday, September 8, the day following the seizure, appeared to indicate satisfaction with at least the short-term implications of the Treasury's intervention.
 The Governor of the Bank of Japan Masaaki Shirakawa stated, "We expect the action to stabilize the U.S. [mortgage-backed securities] market, the financial market, and the international financial market."
 Governor of the People's Bank of China, China's central bank, Zhou Xiaochuan stated, "From my point of view, this is positive".

 Effects on the subprime mortgage crisis

-The effects on the subprime mortgage crisis have led the government to support the soundness of the obligations and guarantees on securities issued by Fannie and Freddie to obtain funds.
-Those funds are in turn used to purchase mortgages from originating banks.
-The continuing soundness of GSE obligations enhances market liquidity (loanable funds) in the following ways:
+The government's intervention during the subprime mortgage crisis was intended to support the soundness of the obligations and guarantees on securities issued by Fannie and Freddie to obtain funds.
+Those funds were in turn used to purchase mortgages from originating banks.
+The anticipated soundness of GSE obligations was expected to enhance market liquidity (loanable funds) in the following ways: